 Vancouver Lookout

 I am wholeheartedly a sucker for views from high places, so it only made sense to add the Vancouver Lookout to our 3-day itinerary.
 At the top of the Vancouver Lookout, you can get a panoramic 360-degree view of Vancouver at 553-feet (158.5 meters) high.
-It is centrally located where you can see Gastown nearby, Stanley Park to the west, and the mountains towards the north.
+It is centrally located so we could see Gastown nearby, Stanley Park to the west, and the mountains towards the north.
 If you want to be guided around the tower, an audio tour is available for free on their website here.
 We visited during golden hour and caught the sun setting over Vancouver, and stayed to see the glimmering city lights.

 Final Words